Best 5G Network in the UK

 That’s a higher figure than we’ve seen for any other network.
 But the networks report coverage updates at different times and in different ways, so it’s hard to be certain.

-Still, based on the coverage percentages we have available, Three and its MVNOs might be second here, with over 60% population coverage.
-O2 meanwhile is at over 50% according to a February 2024 update, and Vodafone doesn’t have a recent figure that we can find.
+Still, based on the coverage percentages we have available, Three and O2 (along with their MVNOs) might be tied for second place at over 60% outdoor population coverage, and Vodafone doesn’t have a recent figure that we can find.

 We’ve also created a chart (visible on our 5G network pages) to track 5G coverage in 120 of the most major towns and cities across the UK, and EE has the most places ticked in that at 114, followed by Three with 111, O2 with 93, and then Vodafone with 92.